 Conditions that may develop as a result of whiplash can also allow a person to be eligible for disability benefits.
 An example of a debilitating condition related to whiplash is chronic pain that is severe in nature often enough to make it impossible for a sufferer to work.

 The SSA will determine whether a person who has whiplash is eligible for benefits by reviewing the medical information that is provided through the application for benefits.
 It is important to fill out all sections of the application as thoroughly and honestly as possible.
 Medical records including the date of diagnosis are used for determining eligibility.
 The importance of medical records in the SSD benefits claims process makes it essential to seek medical attention whenever symptoms of whiplash are felt.

-Since it is so difficult for people to file a claim on their own, it is recommended that people who are suffering from a debilitating disability seek an attorney for help with the process.
-Attorneys with knowledge and experience related to social security disability are able to guide their clients through the filing process to ensure that their clients get the benefits they need.
+Since it is so difficult for people to file a claim on their own, it is recommended that people who are suffering from a debilitating disability seek an attorney for help with the process. atlanta social security disability lawyers with knowledge and experience related to social security disability are able to guide their clients through the filing process to ensure that their clients get the benefits they need.